SamGoody/tailwind-children/README.md

         <p class="drop-shadow-none">No Shadow</p>
     </div>
 	```
-    b.
+    c.
 Offer a no-child class that tells it to not inherit
 	```
     <div class="child:shadow">
         <p>Shadow</p>
         <p class="no-child">No Shadow</p>
     </div>
 	```
-    c.
+    d.
 Only apply inheritance to element whose type is passed in.
 (Either `child-span` or `child-['span']`)
     ```
 	<div class="child-span:shadow">
         <span>Shadow</span>
         <p>No Shadow</p>
     </div>
 	```
-	[tailwind-child] uses method c, and [@tailwindcss/typography] supports methods b, c and d.
+	[tailwind-child] uses method d, and [@tailwindcss/typography] supports methods b, c and d.
-	In this version, we are still trying to be close-minded tw style, but will probably eventually switch to mimic typography.
+	We hope to support all 4, but c is not yet implemented.
 3. No using a class to copy other classes.
 Excludes the "better sibling solution" above.
 The idea was to set a flag that the styles and events that applied to the first should be applied to all siblings.
 Eventually, I do hope to implement this, so that it can be ignored by purists.
 4. No custom attributes, which excludes the "better children solution" above.